MalayaSociety/the-product-3dadf/content/pages/pricing.md

           We work with all major productivity apps and platforms and support all native iOS and Android apps.
       - title: What is your cancellation policy?
-        content: |-
+        content: |
-          You can cancel anytime and your tasks and calendars will remain unaffected.
+          You can cancel anytime and use our product offline.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium